 On the night of 16-17 February 1746, a government force of around 1,500, many of them from the 64th Highlanders and the Independent Highland Companies under the command of John Campbell, 4th Earl of Loudoun, attempted to take Charles Edward Stuart by surprise at Moy Hall, south of Inverness.

-Charles would stay at Blair Castle until the 10th when he and his men continued towards Inverness.
+Charles would stay at Blair Castle until the 10th when he continued towards Inverness.
 On the same day, an advance force of Jacobites under Major-General John Gordon of Glenbucket had forced the surrender of Ruthven Barracks in Badenoch.
 Charles arrived at Ruthven on the 12th and spent three nights at Ruthven Farm before heading on to Moy Hall on the 16th.

 8 miles south of Inverness, Moy Hall was the home of pro-Hanoverian MacKintosh clan chief Angus, who was serving in the Black Watch, and his Jacobite wife ‘Colonel Anne’, the effective leader of the clan.

 In Inverness John Campbell, Earl of Loudoun, commanded a force of around 1,500 pro-government highlanders, including his own 64th Highland Regiment and the Independent Highland Companies.
 On hearing that Charles was just 8 miles to the south, Loudoun led his troops out from Inverness on the night of the 16th, intending to capture him.
-His movements were, however, noticed and word was quickly sent to Moy Hall, warning of the approaching government force.
+His movements were, however, noticed and the word was quickly sent to Moy Hall, warning of the approaching government force.

 Loudoun’s plan to capture Charles was unsuccessful.
-Under the cover of darkness and a thunderstorm, firing muskets and shouting clan war-cries, a handful of Jacobites gave the impression of a large Jacobite gathering and Loudoun’s men retreat.
+Under the cover of darkness and a thunderstorm, firing muskets and shouting clan war cries, a handful of Jacobites gave the impression of a large Jacobite gathering and Loudoun’s men retreat.
 The event became known as the ‘Rout of Moy’.